Top 10 facts about bone grafts

 It’d be horrible to have a pig or horse bone in your jaw forever.
 How disgusting.
 All bone grafts other than PRF (platelet rich fibrin) are foreign and can be rejected by the immune system.
 Very few holistic dentistry offices use animal products.
 No bone graft material stays in your jaw forever.
 The material is placed into the jaw and converted into your bone, so don’t worry.
-And, yes, pig and horse bone is used by some bone graft dentists and orthopedists.
+And, yes, pig and horse bone is used by some dentists and orthopedists.